ziadoonAlobaidi/zaid-immoscraper/Readme.md

 ## Results

-1. raw dataset : 83304 properties
+1. raw dataset : 176910 properties
-2. remove null prices and postal code : 58667
+2. remove null prices and postal code : 116999
-3. remove postal code that are not from Belgium : 57285
+3. remove postal code that are not from Belgium : 115070
-4. clean duplicated entries (same price, bedrooms and living area) : 39939

 Now it's your turn to test  !!